HonkingGoose/git-gosling/docs/sandbox_explore_files.md

 computername@username:~/sandbox$
 ```

-If you don't know where you are, use the `pwd` command:
+You can use the "print working directory" command `pwd` to make sure where you are:

 ```bash
 $ pwd